Frequently Asked Questions

 Do you have to sign a contract agreeing to services for a specific length of time?

 No. The only thing you agree to is: (1) not to hire our caregivers privately, (2) to pay your bill.
-Be weary of an agency that asks you to pay for services before they are delivered, or to sign up for a certain length of time.
+Be wary of an agency that asks you to pay for services before they are delivered, or to sign up for a certain length of time.

 What is the benefit of hiring an agency that is locally owned verses a large corporation?